yegenek/Ankara/Files/day3c.md

 ```
 $SS/norm --help
 ```
-We normalise the results (knowing that this should be done genome-wide):
+We normalise the results (knowing that this should be done genome-wide).
+Again, you can choose only one population and comment the other lines:
 ```
+#!/bin/sh

+# specify where the program is
+SS=/truba/home/egitim/bin/selscan-master/bin/linux

 # NAM
 $SS/norm --xpehh --files Results/NAM.xpehh.out
 # CHB